South Korea Data Center Processor Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 South Korea Data Center Processor Market Analysis by Mordor Intelligence

-The South Korea data center processor market reached USD 1.42 billion in 2025 and is on track to hit USD 6.82 billion by 2030, advancing at a 29.82% CAGR.
+The South Korea data center processor market was valued at USD 1.42 billion in 2025 and estimated to grow from USD 1.83 billion in 2026 to reach USD 6.53 billion by 2031, at a CAGR of 28.96% during the forecast period (2026-2031).
 This growth reflects the nation’s ambition to become a global AI compute hub, underpinned by a USD 471 billion semiconductor investment pipeline and the national 10,000-GPU program.
 Hyperscaler demand, a rapid shift toward GPU-rich server architectures, and government incentives for advanced packaging have widened the total addressable market for processors.
 CPUs still anchor most server deployments, but AI accelerators and ARM-based alternatives are reshaping procurement priorities as operators seek lower total cost of ownership and higher energy efficiency.
 Rising electricity prices, RE100 compliance pressures, and ongoing HBM shortages temper short-term momentum, yet local champions—buoyed by supportive policy—continue to close technology gaps with multinational rivals.

 Key Report Takeaways